Important or Recent Updates

 restart: always

 I have split out Prowlarr as you may want this running on a VPN connection if your ISP blocks certain indexers.
 If not copy this section into your compose as well.
-See my Gluetun guides for more information on adding to a VPN.
+See the side menu for adding this to GlueTUN.

 prowlarr: